-You can delete clusters in the Container Service console.
+You can delete clusters of Container Service for Kubernetes (ACK) in the ACK console.

-- Select the cluster that you failed to delete and choose in the Actions column.
+- On the Clusters page, find the cluster that you want to delete and choose in the Actions column.

-- In the dialog box that appears, you can view information about the resources that
+- In the dialog box that appears, you can view the resources that failed to be deleted.

-were manually added.
-Click OK to delete the cluster and ROS resource stack.
+Click OK to delete the cluster and ROS stack.

-Note In the Delete Cluster dialog box, if you select Retain Resources, resources that were manually added will be retained.
-You need to manually release these resources.
-For how to troubleshoot resources that cannot be released, see Failed to delete Kubernetes clusters: ROS stack cannot be deleted.
+Note In the dialog box that appears, if you select Retain Resources, the ROS-created resources and the manually added resources are both retained.
+You must manually release these resources.
+For more information about how to locate resources that cannot be released by ROS, see Failed to delete Kubernetes clusters: ROS stack cannot be deleted.